Pearson-Higher-Ed/design/membership-spec/beta/index.md

 intro: |
   Every component listed in the Component Library must satisfy all the requirements contained in this document.
 To learn about submitting components for inclusion see the [Component Creation Guide][creation-guide].

+  Requirements are divided into two sections, Design and Development.
+Your component definition will be approved based on the design requirements and the implementation is approved based on the development requirements.

   [creation-guide]: /design/component-creation-guide/

 design_reqs: